Courses - Faculty of Creative Arts And Industries

 Business Tools for Designers

-Examines tools that assist designers with project management and business development, including services and technologies for strategic planning, content management, scheduling, communicating, collaborating, costing, client relations, and product and market research.
+Examines the most relevant tools that designers use for project management and business development.
+This includes services and technologies involved in strategic planning, content management, scheduling, communicating, collaborating, costing, client relations, impact planning, and product and market research.

 Prerequisite: DESIGN 100, 101

-Students will investigate how selected design interventions contribute to the health and wellbeing of individuals and communities in a range of cultural and political contexts.
-Students will then present fair and feasible design strategies for challenging scenarios that involve both physical and digital technologies.
+Students will identify and analyse how selected design interventions contribute to the health and wellbeing of communities in a range of contexts.
+Using service and experience design methods students will present ethical and feasible design strategies that examine notions of wellbeing, health, happiness and freedom, from individual to community level perspectives.

 Prerequisite: DESIGN 100, 101